-- 4.1 Provide individual advocacy to students who have been deprived a free appropriate public education (FAPE) due to any of the following: - Failure to identify the student as a child who needs special education, particularly when the student is at risk of being denied appropriate accommodations, placement, and services, or is at risk of long-term discipline or removal. - Failure to implement special education and related services, particularly when the failure is due to arbitrary limitations on models of delivery of services, staffing, or policy. - Lack of appropriate and comprehensive transition services. - Denial of FAPE due to inappropriate or excessive discipline, restraint or seclusion, or other removal from the educational environment because of disability-related behaviors. - Disability-related abuse, neglect, or harassment. - 4.2 Represent or assist students with developmental disabilities or their special education parents in filing and/or resolving administrative complaints with the U.S. Department of Education (Office for Civil Rights, Office of Special Education Programs, or Family Policy Compliance Office), the Arizona Department of Education, the Bureau of Indian Education, or other appropriate administrative agencies, concerning substantive violations by any educational agency. - 4.3 Engage in activities to systemically advocate for students with developmental disabilities, including: drafting amicus briefs; monitoring proposed state legislation, Department of Education guidance, and proposed rule changes to the Arizona Administrative Code; providing written comments and/or feedback as necessary to educate the Department and policymakers about the effects of such changes. - 4.4 Provide timely and accurate rights information and in-person or virtual legal rights training sessions.
+4.1 Provide individual advocacy to students who have been deprived a free appropriate public education (FAPE) due to any of the following:

-Collaborate with the DD Network (Developmental Disabilities Planning Council (DDPC), the Sonoran University Center of Excellence in Developmental Disabilities
+- Failure to identify the student as a child who needs special education, particularly when the student is at risk of being denied appropriate accommodations, placement, and services, or is at risk of long-term discipline or removal. - Failure to implement special education and related services, particularly when the failure is due to arbitrary limitations on models of delivery of services, staffing, or policy. - Lack of appropriate and comprehensive transition services. - Denial of FAPE due to inappropriate or excessive discipline, restraint or seclusion, or other removal from the educational environment because of disability-related behaviors. - Disability-related abuse, neglect, or harassment. - 4.2 Represent or assist students with developmental disabilities or their special education parents in filing and/or resolving administrative complaints with the U.S. Department of Education (Office for Civil Rights, Office of Special Education Programs, or Family Policy Compliance Office), the Arizona Department of Education, the Bureau of Indian Education, or other appropriate administrative agencies, concerning substantive violations by any educational agency. - 4.3 Engage in activities to systemically advocate for students with developmental disabilities, including: drafting amicus briefs; monitoring proposed state legislation, Department of Education and other relevant state agency guidance, and relevant proposed rule changes to the Arizona Administrative Code and court rules of proceeding; providing written comments and/or feedback as necessary to educate the Department, other state agencies, and policymakers about the effects of such changes. - 4.4 Provide timely and accurate rights information on special education to provide individuals the tools to secure their rights, and in-person or virtual legal rights training sessions.

-(UCEDD) and the Northern Arizona University Institute for Human Development (IHD)), and engage in collaborative outreach and systemic advocacy with entities and organizations in the community serving individuals with developmental disabilities.
+Collaborate with the DD Network (Developmental Disabilities Planning Council (DDPC), the Sonoran University Center of Excellence in Developmental Disabilities (UCEDD) and the Northern Arizona University Institute for Human Development (IHD)), and engage in collaborative outreach and systemic advocacy with entities and organizations in the community serving individuals with developmental disabilities.

 - 5.1 Participate on DD related Councils, and on the Advisory Councils for the DDPC, the Sonoran UCEDD, and IHD.
 Participate on the Arizona Developmental Disabilities Advisory Council (DDAC). - 5.2 Collaborate with the DD Network and stakeholders on state and federal public policy issues impacting children and adults with developmental disabilities, and educating policymakers on these issues.
-For FY 2023, ACDL will focus on educating policymakers on the need to increase the public health workforce. - 5.3 Collaborate with the DD Network and organizations serving individuals with developmental disabilities on activities related to outreach and advocacy in underserved communities, including, but not limited to, the annual African American Conference on Disabilities.
+For FY 2024, DRAZ will focus on educating policymakers on the need to increase the public health workforce. - 5.3 Collaborate with the DD Network and organizations serving individuals with developmental disabilities on activities related to outreach and advocacy in underserved communities, including, but not limited to, the annual African American Conference on Disabilities. - 5.4 Collaborate with the DD Network and organizations serving individuals with developmental disabilities on activities related to outreach and education concerning supported decision-making and alternatives to guardianship in Arizona.